-According to OPW Flood Maps, the site does not lie within the "River - Low Probability", "River - Medium Probability" or "River - High Probability" modelled extent of land that might be flooded by rivers in a moderate to very extreme event.
+According to OPW Flood Maps the area and surrounding 500 m radius does not lie within the "River - Low Probability", "River - Medium Probability" or "River - High Probability" modelled extent of land that might be flooded by rivers in a moderate to very extreme event.
+Further, the area is not in close proximity to the extent of land affected by coastal flood events.
+There are areas of low and medium probability flood events located to the north and southeast of the site within a 1 km radius.